codingforpleasure/customized-workspace/Ubuntu/useful-resources/service.md

 starting services, offers on-demand starting of daemons, keeps track of processes using Linux control groups, maintains mount and automount points
 Other parts include a logging daemon, utilities to control basic system configuration like the hostname, date, locale, maintain a list of logged-in users and running containers and virtual machines, system accounts, runtime directories and settings, and daemons to manage simple network configuration, network time synchronization, log forwarding, and name resolution.

+### systemctl
-* Analyzing the system state is done by **systemctl**, which is a tool for introspecting and controling the state of the systemd system and service manager (see examples in the table below).
+Analyzing the system state is done by **systemctl**, which is a tool for introspecting and controling the state of the systemd system and service manager (see examples in the table below).

 Description | command